Reasoning-Aware Multimodal Fusion for Hateful Video Detection: VLM Inference Experiment

 \subsection{Vision–Language Models (Image + Text)}

-For multimoal inference, we uniformly extracted five frames from each video.
-Although the Qwen-VL-Max \cite{qwen2024qwen25} model support more than five images, the Llama4 \cite{Llama} recommends a maximum of five images.
+For multimodal inference, we uniformly extracted five frames from each video.
+Although the Qwen-VL-Max \citep{qwen2024qwen25} model supports more than five images, the Llama 4 \citep{Llama} recommends a maximum of five images.
 To maintain consistency, we have standardised the input to five images.
 All five frames, in chronological order, are provided together with the transcript through the following prompt: \textit{``Please analyse both the video frames and the following text to determine if they contain hateful content.
-If contain hateful content, please return 1; if not contains hateful content, please return 0.
+If contain hateful content, please return 1; if not contain hateful content, please return 0.
 Just return 1 or 0, no other words.
 Here is the text: \emph{\{text\}} "}

 The placeholder \emph{\{text\}} is replaced by the raw transcript.
 The model therefore performs binary classification in a strict zero-shot setting and must output exactly ``1’’ or ``0’’.